andreaskatis/jkind-1/README.md

 - `-compact` Attempt to synthesize a more compact implementation.
 Enables `-synthesis` by default.
 - `-allinclusive` Attempt to synthesize an implementation that covers all possible cases.
 Particularly useful when the contract contains properties in disjunctive / implicative form.
 Enables `-synthesis` by default.
 - `-nondet` Synthesize an implementation that supports nondeterministic behavior. <a href="https://github.com/andrewkatis/fuzzersynthesis">For this option you NEED a modified version of AE-VAL</a>.
 Enables `-synthesis` by default.
+- `-diagnose`Diagnose unrealizable contracts by computing all minimal conflicts.
+A set of potential diagnoses is also provided.
+- `-json`Generate realizability report in JSON format.